Roufa-mohammad/Awesome_AI_Repos_and_Resources/README.md

-This REPO contains all the Github repositories that i found useful in the process of Learning and Implementing AI Usecases in our company.
+### This REPO contains all the Github repositories that i found useful in the process of Learning and Implementing AI Usecases.

 1. [LibfaceID](https://github.com/richmondu/libfaceid), is implemented as a one stop for detection, liveness check, face recognition and emotion detection.
 ![](images/libfaceid.jpg)